Debian/britney2/doc/setting-up-britney.rst

  * The file `anna` may use any known hint (including potentially dangerous ones like `force` and `force-hint`)

  * The file `john` may use most of the known hints.
-The STANDARD includes a lot of hints for overriding most policies when it can be done without (additional) side-effects.
-However, it excludes `force` and `force-hint` as they can cause unintional results.
+The set called STANDARD includes a lot of hints for overriding most policies when it can be done without (additional) side-effects.
+However, it excludes `force` and `force-hint` as they can cause unintentional results.

  * The file `freeze` can use any of the hints `block`, `block-all`